 The Board supports Florida's existing water law based on the principles that water is a public resource and that water allocations may not be sold or transferred.
-The Board supports current law which provides sufficient protection for water and natural resources as well as reasonable and beneficial uses of water for the public.
-The Board opposes any efforts to modify Chapter 373 in a way that would lessen the protections in existing Florida water law.
+Under current and future conditions, the Board opposes any efforts to modify Chapter 373 in a way that would lessen the protections in existing Florida water law.
 The Board further opposes any efforts to establish a statewide, centralized water authority to oversee statewide water distribution with potential implications for local water supply and water resource management.

 The Board supports conservation activities as a viable water supply planning option, reducing the need to develop other water supplies, and projects which can be offset by conservation strategies.
 The Board supports funding for goal-based water conservation activities that provide measurable results.
 The Board supports policies that offer local governments flexibility in the pursuit of alternative water supplies and regional, multijurisdictional water supply projects, as well as dedicated and continued funding for alternative water supply projects and legislative changes that would improve the project planning and development process to better meet the growing water supply needs of the County.
-The Board supports significant appropriations for the Water Protection and Sustainability Program as a funding source for critical water supply projects and programs, favors longer-term consumptive use permits for regional alternative water supply projects, and provides specific endorsement of state support for the proposed C-51 Surface Water Reservoir.
+The Board supports significant appropriations for the Water Protection and Sustainability Program as a funding source for critical water supply projects and programs, favors longer-term consumptive use permits for regional alternative water supply projects, and provides specific endorsement of state support for the proposed